Patients Living with a Rare Disease Face Unique Challenges

 In his first address to Congress, President Donald Trump acknowledged the existence of rare diseases!
 It wouldn’t raise an eyebrow if it were a comment on heart disease.
 Thanks to the persistence of advocates, rare diseases are on his radar.

 You may have a rare disease, but that also means you may have a rare kind of strength and determination.
-Know your allies and stay strong friends.
+Know your allies and stay strong friends, we at Patients Rising see you and hear you.

 Jim Sliney, Jr. is a freelance writer/editor and a student at Columbia University where he majors in Creative Writing.
 He is a Registered Medical Assistant which he leverages to write educational and empowering articles for patients with rare and under-served diseases.